systemed/tilemaker/CONFIGURATION.md

 You can import attribute columns from a shapefile using the `source_columns` parameter, and they'll be available within your vector tiles just as any OSM tags that you import would be.
 Lua transformations are not available for shapefiles: it's assumed that you have processed your shapefiles before running Tilemaker.

 Shapefiles **must** be in WGS84 projection, i.e. pure latitude/longitude.
 (Use ogr2ogr to reproject them if your source material is in a different projection.)
 They will be clipped to the bounds of the first .pbf that you import, unless you specify otherwise with a `bounding_box` setting in your JSON file.

+### Lua spatial queries

+When processing OSM objects with your Lua script, you can perform simple spatial queries against a shapefile layer.
+Let's say you have the following shapefile layer containing country polygons, each one named with the country name:

+    "countries": {
+      "minzoom": 2, "maxzoom": 10,
+      "source": "data/country_polygons.shp",
+      "index": true, "index_column": "NAME"
+    }

+You can then find out whether a node is within one of these polygons using the `Intersects` method:

+    if node:Intersects("dlua") then print("Looks like it's on land"); end

+Or you can find out what country(/ies) the node is within using `FindIntersecting`:

+    for name in node:FindIntersecting("dlua") do
+	  print(name)
+    end

+To enable these functions, set `index` to true in your shapefile layer definition. `index_column` is not needed for `Intersects` but required for `FindIntersecting`.

+Note these significant provisos:

+* Way queries are performed on the start and end points of ways, not the full way geometry.
+So if your way starts and ends outside a polygon, `Intersects` will return false, even if the midpoints are within the polygon.
+This may be changed in a future version.
+* Spatial queries do not work where the OSM object is a multipolygon, and will return false/empty.